A/B Test

 Enough traffic is the key

 To be sure that the results are correct and not due to measurement errors, a certain number of visitors must be reached.
 If this threshold is not reached, multivariate tests can be inaccurate.
-In the worst case scenario, this can lead to you making changes that can damage your store.
+In the worst case scenario, this can lead to you making changes that can damage your shop.

 A/B tests with low traffic: what you need to watch out for